piotrbajdek/lngcnv/README.md

 [lngcnv](https://github.com/piotrbajdek/lngcnv) allows **(1)** displaying pronunciation of a phrase in the International Phonetic Alphabet (IPA), **(2)** translating between different (e.g., dialectal) varieties of a language, and **(3)** converting between different (e.g., regional) norms of orthography when a word or some piece of text is provided either **(a)** as an argument directly from the command line or **(b)** in a file, such as a hundreds of pages long book.

 Multiple modern and ancient languages are supported, often including several dialects.
-All linguistic algorithms and the program source code are created entirely from scratch, and distributed under the MIT license.
-The program is written in Rust for high performance, code correctness, and ease of long-term development.
+The program's source code and all linguistic algorithms are created entirely from scratch, and distributed under the MIT license. [lngcnv](https://github.com/piotrbajdek/lngcnv) is written in Rust for high performance, code correctness, and ease of long-term development.

 Use Charis SIL, Doulos SIL, or Gentium Plus font for good rendering of characters of the International Phonetic Alphabet.